 Just as many traffic laws apply to motor vehicle operators in Georgia, numerous safety regulations apply specifically to motorcycle riders.
 For example, Georgia prohibits motorcycle operators from sitting or carrying passengers anywhere except on a regular seat, and the law requires every motorcycle rider of any age in Georgia to wear protective headgear at all times while riding.

-If another driver violates the duty of care they owe to others sharing the road, a motorcyclist injured as a result could file suit against that driver.
+If another driver violates the duty of care they owe to other motorists sharing the road, a motorcyclist injured as a result could file suit against that driver.
 Additionally, any motorcyclist who failed to obey motorcycle laws themselves may have their available damages reduced even if they were not primarily at fault.

 Is It Dangerous to Ride Motorcycles in Atlanta?